 There's always plenty going on at Severn Wye - here's our latest news.

-We'll try to update this page as often as possible to keep you abreast of all the work we're doing.
+We update this page often, to keep you up-to-date with what we're doing at Severn Wye.
 You can also sign up to our quarterly newsletter on our contact page.

 Severn Wye are following the advice of the UK Government as the country responds to the coronavirus pandemic; prioritising the health and welfare of our clients and staff and continuing to deliver services as fully as possible during this time.

 Dermot Nolan comes to Gloucestershire to meet the Energy Advocate making sure residents aren’t left out in the cold